 This PEIS discusses the development of the Icicle Strategy and analyzes five alternatives for implementing the Icicle Strategy as well as a no-action alternative.
-This document is organized into five main chapters, a comments and responses section, a references section, and appendices:
+This document is organized into five main chapters, a references section, and appendices:

 • Chapter 1 provides background information on the proposed Icicle Strategy, describes the program, the purpose and need for the action, relevant background information on the study area, history of water management in the Icicle Subbasin, prior studies and activities dealing with water management issues, and a brief description of public involvement.